rkhleics/bootstrap-responsive-type/README.md

 For now, this project is only concerned with the sizes of headings and standard body text.
 Any bootstrap elements which define a font-size based on the **@base-font-size** variable (or it's derivitives), will not be effected by the integration of boostrap-responsive-type.
 Currently, this applies to buttons, badges, tooltips and popovers, carousel controls and some form elements.

+## EXPERIMENTATION IS IMPORTANT

+The default values should work okay, but the whole purpose of this project is to give you power, which you should exploit fully.
+Tweak the font-size, line-height and scales variables depending on your design and font selections, and find what works.

 ## INSTALLATION INSTRUCTIONS

 The LESS files provided are designed to work with Bootstrap version v3.1.1, which is available to download here: